WennieL/holbertonschool-low_level_programming/functions_nested_loops/README.md

 <br> 0. _putchar <br> Write a program that prints _putchar, followed by a new line.

 The program should return 0 <br>
+ <br> 1.
+I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game <br> Write a function that prints the alphabet, in lowercase, followed by a new line.

+Prototype: void print_alphabet(void);
+You can only use _putchar twice in your code <br>